cantaur3099/Quibbler/README.md

 well neeharika doesnt work unless annoyed so goutam had to, and he is amazing so....worship him

-When sked who her favourite charecter from harrpy potter is ...neeharika answered umbridge
+When sked who her favourite charecter from harrpy potter is ...neeharika answered umbridge Neeharika's favourite character is Tonks oh and goutam says that all muggle borns are mudbloods :(